 Here is another video also demonstrating Continental vs. English.

 There are many knitting styles depending on who taught you and where you’re from!
-To begin, here’s a couple of the more popular ones, mainly in North America, to consider:
+To begin, here’s a couple of the more popular ones, mainly in North America:

-Primary Variations or Stance – The style in which you can hold the needles, hold the working yarn, and wrap the yarn on your fingers which affect both tension and throwing position.
+Stance or Primary Variations – The style in which you can hold the needles, hold the working yarn, and wrap the yarn on your fingers which affect both tension and throwing position.

-Secondary Variations or Swing – Your motions while knitting like hand motion, finger motion, and needle positions in motion.
+Swing or Secondary Variations – Your motions while looping like hand motion, finger motion, and needle positions in motion.